Azores Fringe Festival: from the islands to the world

-Recently Terry showed me the updated map of Galeria Costa, the same that I had the pleasure to write about for Lonely Planet.
+Recently Terry showed me the updated map of Galeria Costa, which I had the pleasure to write about for Lonely Planet.

 I compared it with the last map I had seen and was amazed at the growth.
 I told him it was a good sign that he was running out of blank space on that map.

-From the 3800 proposals from 107 different countries, the Festival was able to present the works of 302 artists from 52 countries.
+From the 3.800 proposals from 107 different countries, the Festival presented the works of 302 artists from 52 countries.

-So far, the fifth edition was the biggest and the most sought out of all festivals.
-I believe in 2018 it will be even bigger.
+So far, the 5th edition was the biggest and the most sought out of all festivals.
+I believe in 2018, it will be even bigger.

 A total of 40 works is now part of the Madalena Street Art Guide.

-At DiscoverAzores, a website specifically built to list Azorean artists, there are, at the moment, 687 artists listed who create all kinds of art forms.
+At DiscoverAzores, a website specifically built to list Azorean artists, there are, at the moment, 687 artists listed.

-All Fringe Festivals are flexible, as art can shift according to the moods of its creators or what attracts people the most.
+All Fringe Festivals are flexible, as art can shift according to its creators’ moods or what attracts people the most.

-The sixth edition of the Azores Fringe Festival (happening in June 2018) will focus more on performance art.
+The 6th edition of the Azores Fringe Festival (happening in June 2018) will focus more on performance art.